A Brief History Of The Danish Vikings And Of The Danelaw

-The Viking Age in Denmark was an eventful period that saw the rise of the Danish Vikings as an important military force in northwestern Europe.
-During the early Middle Ages, the Danish Vikings are known for having voyaged across the North Sea to Britain and establishing the Danelaw, a historical regional in Britain where the laws of the newly Scandinavian settlers held sway over those of the Anglo-Saxons.
+The Viking Age in Denmark represented an eventful period of time that saw the rise of the Danish Vikings as an important military force in northwestern Europe.
+So it is that during the Early Middle Ages the Danish Vikings voyaged across the North Sea to Britain and established the Danelaw, a historical regional in eastern Britain where the laws of the Scandinavian settlers held sway over those of the Anglo-Saxons during the 9th century.

 In Danish, the Danelaw is known as ‘Danelagen’ and in Old English as ‘Dena lagu’, being described in the Anglo-Saxon chronicle, a collection of annals recounting the history of the Anglo-Saxons which was written during the late part of the 9th century.

-The term ‘Danelaw’ can also denote, aside from its geographical meaning, a set of terms and laws as defined in several treaties between the King of the West Saxons during the 9th century, namely Alfred the Great, and the Danish warlord, Guthrum.
-After nearly a decade from the Battle of Edington (one of the most significant battles of the Viking period which took place in 878), the Danish Vikings under Guthrum were given land by Alfred the Great and the boundaries of the Danelaw were established.
+The term ‘Danelaw’ can also denote, aside from its geographical meaning, a set of terms and laws as defined in several treaties between the King of the West Saxons during the 9th century, namely Alfred the Great, and the Danish war lord, Guthrum.
+After nearly a decade from the Battle of Edington (one of the most significant battles of the Viking period which took place in 878), the Danish Vikings under Guthrum were given land by Alfred the Great and the boundaries of the Danelaw were drawn.

 Aside from contemporary northern France and eastern England, the Danes were also interested in settling parts of Wales and Ireland.
-In Ireland, the Danish Vikings were referred to in Irish as ‘Dubhgall’, and came to settle there after the Norwegian Vikings who were referred to as ‘Fingall’).
+In Ireland, the Danish Vikings were referred to as ‘Dubhgall’ and came to settle there after the Norwegian Vikings did (who were referred to as ‘Fingall’).
 Eventually, centuries of cohabitation between the Norsemen and the local Gaels made possible the rise of the Norse-Gaels as the predominant military and political force in early medieval Ireland and Scotland.

 Aside from being renowned warriors, the Danish Vikings were also skilled blacksmiths, excellent seafarers, good traders and are also reputed for having built the ring-shaped fortresses in Denmark.
-It is believed that they were used as military bases for the invasion of England in the 11th century, being associated with Sweyn Forkbeard or Harald Bluetooth.
-Another theory has it that they were used as trading posts that handled goods in Scandinavia.
+These fortifications are believed to have been used as military bases for the invasion of England in the 11th century, being associated with either King Sweyn Forkbeard or King Harald Bluetooth.
+Another theory has it that they were used as trading posts that handled goods in and outside Scandinavia.

 Below you can watch a short video about the Danes celebrating 1,000 years from the conquest of London which took place in 1013: